janina-rinke/HGT_in_ants/01.markdown_scripts/08_Selection_analyses.md

-# Selection analysis of selected LGTs using HyPhy
+# Selection analysis of selected HGTs using HyPhy

-Test for signatures of selection acting at different branches among gene trees of LGTs derived from bacteria.
+Test for signatures of selection acting at different branches among gene trees of HGTs derived from bacteria.

 ## Etherases in eight different Camponotini species
 #### Calculate selection for Etherase LGTs

 Compare the etherases from all ant species and test for signatures of positive selection across different branches in the phylogeny.

-Our working hypothesis is that etherases were adapted in the respective ants and allowed them to use the bacterially-derived gene.

 #### 1. Make a FASTA file of the coding sequence (nucleotide sequence) of the ant etherase genes.